joedefen/crostini-kde-setup/README.md

     * *After an operation, it is best to keep MaintMenu open in case of problems.
 Then, you can peruse the output, and read/copy/paste as needed for troubleshooting.*

 * **Set root password** -  *Always know your root (and user) password* ensure you can perform maintenance if an upgrade or pilot error mangles the "sudoers" config.

+    * **Note:**: the install script sets/resets the root and user passwords to "pw".
+Be sure to remember altered passwords.

 * **Set current user password** - Similarly, know your user password (which may be the same as your root password in case of mangled "sudoers" config).
 * **Update Linux** - updates your Linux and its software which you should run periodically and after Chromebook major version updates.